echo-Mike/mosge/README.md

 # MOSGE
 MOSGE is Open Sorce Game Engine
-The project was established as a master project for my C++ developer portfolio.
+The project was established as a master project for my C++ developer portfolio
 Approximate UML model release date: **30.03.17**
 ## Expectations
 Platform: Windows, Unix(in perspective only).